GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ## Requirements

-- Gluu Gateway 4.0: This is our UMA Resource Server (RS), where policies are enforced, a.k.a. the Policy Enforcement Point (PEP).
+- Gluu Gateway 4.0: This is our UMA Resource Server (RS), where policies are enforced, a.k.a.
+Policy Enforcement Point (PEP).
 [Install Gluu Gateway](../installation.md).
 [OXD Server](https://gluu.org/docs/oxd/4.0/) is a static APIs web application which will install during GG installation.

 - Gluu Server 4.0: This is our UMA Authorization Server (AS), where policies are stored and evaluated, a.k.a. the Policy Decision Point (PDP).
 [Install Gluu](https://gluu.org/docs/ce/4.0/installation-guide/install-ubuntu/)